Welcome home, knights!

 - Photo ID and UCF ID

-- Your preferred personal cleaning supplies and hand sanitizers
+- Your preferred personal cleaning supplies

 - Residents will be expected to take personal responsibility for cleanliness and sanitation in their spaces.